What is nonverbal communication: importance, types, and examples

 1. Kinesics – Body movement and gestures

 Gestures and body movements hold significant importance when it comes to communication.
-Minute movements in the form of eye roll, tapping your foot, winking, tossing your hair, and others are all examples of body movement and gestures that hold different meanings.
+Minute movements in the form of eye roll, tapping your foot, winking, tossing your hair, and others are all examples of body movement and gestures with different meanings.

 2. Vocalics – Quality of voice

-Nonverbal communication takes into account the pitch, volume, rate, and vocal quality of the person conveying any information.
-Breathing space, laughing, and other filters like “uh” or “um” also vary as per the information that you need to pass on.
+Nonverbal communication considers the pitch, volume, rate, and vocal quality of the person conveying information.
+Breathing space, laughing, and other filters like “uh” or “um” also vary according to the information you need to pass on.

 This factor indicates the emotional expression and the intelligence quotient of the person.
 You will be able to understand the pain or the emotion your team member is trying to express.
 This helps you build an effective bond with your employees in such a situation.